 In \cite{Sulaiman_Multi_Agent}, the authors address the slice-admission control problem to maximize the RAN long-term revenue.
-Their work involves multi-agent deep reinforcement learning that accepts or decline slice requests based on computing, bandwidth, and transmission resource availability, considering service-specific requirements.
-Each slice is assigned a FS option among the standardized FS options 2, 6, and 7.
-Their work is compared with two heuristics: greedy and node-ranking, and a single-agent approach.
-However, this work focuses on the resource utilization and simplifies the latency analysis.
+Their work involves multi-agent deep reinforcement learning that accepts slice requests based on the availability of computing, bandwidth, and transmission resources, while considering service-specific requirements.
+Each slice is assigned an FS Option among the standardized FS Options 2, 6, and 7.
+The approach is compared against greedy and node-ranking heuristics, as well as a single-agent method.
+Latency analysis is simplified, and energy consumption is not addressed.

-\subsection{Energy and Latency in RANs}
+\subsection{ENERGY AND LATENCY IN RANs}

-In \cite{Impact_delay}, the authors address the joint optimization of FS selection, BBU server allocation, and scheduling in a C-RAN architecture to minimize end-to-end latency.
+In \cite{Impact_delay}, FS selection, BBU server allocation, and scheduling are jointly optimized to minimize end-to-end latency in C-RAN.
 The model uses an M/D/1 queue to represent BBU processing with deterministic job sizes dependent on the FS, and includes delay contributions from BBU processing, FH transport, and RRH computation.
 Two objectives are studied: minimizing the total average delay and the maximum average delay across streams.
-While the approach allows flexible FS and detailed delay modeling, it does not incorporate slicing or energy-related aspects.
+While FS flexibility and detailed delay modeling are considered, slicing and energy aspects are excluded.

 In \cite{OGREEN_pamuklu}, the authors apply reinforcement learning to minimize RAN OPEX by dynamically selecting both the functional split and energy source.
 The approach reduces CU and DU energy consumption by leveraging renewable energy and adapting the FS to daily traffic variations.
-It consider eMBB and URLLC slices requirements, assigning a FS to each.
-However, latency is not analyzed, and the model assumes that DU and RU are always co-located at the same site and the gNB placement is already given.
+It considers the requirements of eMBB and URLLC slices and assigns an FS to each.
+However, latency is not analyzed, and the model assumes that the DU and RU are always co-located at the same site and that the gNB placement is already given.